Skip to content

 View on GitHub Experiment in the IDE

-Grover's algorithm [1,2] is a quantum search algorithm that enables searching a dataset of \(N\) items using \(O(\sqrt{N})\) queries, in contrast to classical algorithms which require \(\Omega(N)\) queries in the worst case.
-Using the algorithm allows us to speed-up various computations that are considered classically intractable.
+Grover's algorithm [1,2] is a quantum search algorithm that enables searching a dataset of \(N\) items using \(O(\sqrt{N})\) queries, in contrast to classical algorithms that require \(\Omega(N)\) queries in the worst case.
+Using the algorithm allows us to speed up various computations that are considered classically intractable.
 For example, the 3-SAT problem [3] is a famous \(\text{NP-Complete}\) problem, a solution of which allows solving any problem in the complexity class \(\text{NP}\).

 The 3-SAT Formula